 Park Hopping at Islands of A

-A First Aid Stations is located inside the Guest Services Lobby, just to the right of the main entrance turnstiles.
+A First Aid Station is inside the Guest Services Lobby, just right of the main entrance turnstiles.
 The main Health Services station is in Sindbad’s Village within The Lost Continent.

 Stroller & Wheelchair Rentals at Islands of Adventure